tabunama/asm2dn2o/docs/source/index.rst

 end-user application.
 It gives the user the compiled building blocks needed to:

 - assemble dynamic ASM2d-N₂O reactor simulations in Python,
-- build plant-specific municipal anaerobic/anoxic/oxic (A2/O) or AX/AR tank layouts, as well as broader flowsheets,- replay measured influent and recycle time series,
+- build plant-specific municipal anaerobic/anoxic/oxic (A2/O) or AX/AR tank layouts, as well as broader flowsheets,
+- replay measured influent and recycle time series,
 - analyse DO, NH₄, NO₃, and N₂O dynamics,
 - connect biological production with gas stripping and off-gas behaviour.